Where To Find a Teaching Job

 In the Interview

-The time has come to put together all of your information that you know and show off why you should get the job.
+The time has come to put together all of the information that you know and show off why you should get the job.
 The interview is your chance to brag on yourself and your skills.
-Be confident in what you can do, but take caution not to appear too arrogant.
+Be confident in what you can do, but avoid appearing too arrogant.

-In the meeting, be sure to maintain good eye contact, give a firm handshake, and be polite when speaking to the hiring manager.
-They are taking a chance on you by meeting, and you want to let them know that you are grateful for the opportunity.
+In the meeting, maintain good eye contact, give a firm handshake, and be polite when speaking to the hiring manager.
+They are taking a chance on you by meeting, and you want to let them know you are grateful for the opportunity.

 Lastly, be confident and don’t be afraid to speak up.
 If you are in an interview, then they are interested in you!
 Seize the moment to show off a little.
 You can do this!